A hushed crowd gathers. The excitement is palpable. Suddenly, a puff of white smoke goes up! It’s done! We have a new Apple rumor!

 BREAKING: READERS FAVOR THING THAT EXISTS OVER AMORPHOUS, UNDEFINED CONCEPT.

-This takes the Macalope’s old saw about how it’s amazing how future devices shipping from Apple’s competitors always beat currently shipping Apple products and turns it on its head!
+the Macalope’s old saw about how it’s amazing how future devices shipping from Apple’s competitors always beat currently shipping Apple products and turns it on its head!
 Naturally, of course, Apple loses either way.
 Such is the order of things.

 To call it “tripe” would be to insult cow stomach as a food, and the Macalope says that as a ruminant himself.
 At least cow stomach provides protein.
 Reading this feels like it’s actually leeching the Macalope’s body of nutrients.